mgeitz/eqalert/README.md

 ### Players

-EQ Alert uses in-game `/who` output to keep an up-to-date list of each seen players class, level, and guild organized by server in `data/players.json`.
+EQ Alert uses in-game `/who` output to keep an up-to-date list of each seen players class, level, and guild organized by server in `data/players.json` for alerting spell duration.

 ## Controls